sys-bio/tellurium/docs/paramscan.rst

 ``plotMultiArray(param1, param1Range, param2, param2Range)``

 This method plots a grid of arrays with different starting conditions.
-It is the only method in teParameterScan that takes arguments when it is called.
+It is the only method in ParameterScan that takes arguments when it is called.
 The two param arguments specify the species or constant that should be set, and the range arguments give the different values that should be simulated with.
 The resulting grid is an array for each possible combination of the two ranges.
 For instance, plotMultiArray(‘k1’, [1, 2], ‘k2’, [1, 2, 3]) would result in a grid of six arrays, one with k1 = 1 and k2 = 1, the next with k1 = 1 and k2 = 2, and so on.
 The advantage of this method is that you can plot multiple species in each array.
 Accepted parameters are startTime, endTime, numberOfPoints, width, title, and integrator.

 ``plotSurface()``